 You also may wish to check your import file mapping.
 While the mapping (Tradebox's way of knowing which column in your file contains which information) has been upgraded from the mapping in Finance Manager, we have made some changes to the fields we can read and which of these are mandatory for a valid order import.
 To review your mapping, click on the Import File tab within the sales channel.
 If anything needs amending, click Edit Mapping, you'll then need to browse to an example of your order file so the program can read your file structure.
 You can then use the Column In File dropdown to highlight the appropriate column for the field you're mapping.
 For detailed instructions see our guide to mapping import files.

 The Sage connection details will have been stored for each sales channel as part of your upgrade.
 Now you simply need to log Tradebox One in to your Sage package.
 If you haven't amended your Sage logins already, you'll need to log in to Sage as the Manager username and go to Settings > Access Rights.
 Create two new users with Full Access - call them TBUSER and TBSERVICE.

-Now within Tradebox One go to Channels, double click the sales channel to open it, then go to the Accounts tab.
+Now within Tradebox One go to Channels > highlight the desired channel and click Edit, then go to the Accounts tab.
 Choose the relevant Sage company from the dropdown box at the top, then click Connect to Sage.
 Once the program connects, it'll open the Postings tab of the Accounts link.
-From there you can check your settings for Sage posting, see our guide to Sage integration for a detailed breakdown of all the new & existing settings and options.
+From there you can check your settings for Sage posting; see our guide to Sage integration for a detailed breakdown of all the new & existing settings and options.
 When you're happy with your settings, click Save.
 Repeat the steps to reconnect Sage for each sales channel.